Hassall and Jefferis Cottages: Recent works

 Because of the major modifications which occurred after 1907, Paul Davies identified 1911 as an appropriate date to which the buildings could be restored (1991, 5.1.6).
 "The most consistent period of the buildings' development should be retained in preference to conjectural reconstruction of earlier periods".

 There were no serviceable timber remnants in the buildings when the property was acquired by the Hagan family in 1989.
 The Hagans restored the buildings to their 1911 state as per the 1991 Davies Conservation Plan.

-In 2001 permission was granted to build a new garage (with date stone indicating construction date) in the style of the 1840s buildings, over the footprint of a twentieth century building that was demolished because it was unsafe.
+In 2001 permission was granted to build a new garage (with date stone indicating construction date) in the style of the 1840s buildings, over the footprint of a twentieth-century building that was demolished because it was unsafe.
 The 20th-century structure was adjacent to Jefferis and was associated with the Farm Home residential occupancy.
 Additionally in 2001, a new enclosed yard for farm machinery was approved.
 The Hassall cottage has been modified and the garden and grounds extensively landscaped in the 1990s.

 In 2005, the nearby airstrip operated by Berrima District Aero Club applied to build additional hangars, leading to submissions to the Heritage Council for advice regarding impact to the former Cutter's Inn property.
 With input from the Heritage Office the Wingecarribee Shire Council approved the application with several conditions, including the exclusion of student flying and other limitations in order to minimise harmful vibration to the heritage buildings and to reduce possibility of destructive impact.

 The property was placed on the real estate market in 2016.

 Description

 The two buildings known as Hassall and Jefferis are located on the Old South Road, Mittagong.
 They are in a semi-rural location, set back from the road in a group of buildings, with open garden space surrounding them.
 The Old South Road was once the main road to the south, but now is a minor road.

 The cottages' site has regional significance as one of the early (1822) land grants, as the location of one of the earliest and best known inns and as the (probable) home of Charles Sturt between 1836 & 1838.

-The present building group has fabric and components dating back to the 1840s together with elements and stylistic detailing from a number of subsequent periods to the mid 20th century, and though a somewhat eclectic pair of structures they provide a remarkably explicit account of their functional and social changes as well as a creative example of traditional building evolution with a notable compatibility of overall character.
+The present building group has fabric and components dating back to the 1840s together with elements and stylistic detailing from a number of subsequent periods to the mid 20th century, and though a somewhat eclectic pair of structures they provide an explicit account of their functional and social changes as well as an example of traditional building evolution.